RTEMS/rtems-docs/eng/test-plan.rst

-Assuming that a requirements focused test suite is added to the open RTEMS, tools will be needed to assist in verifying that requirements are “fully tested.”
+Assuming that a requirements focused test suite is added to the open RTEMS, tools will be needed to assist in verifying that requirements are "fully tested."
 A fully tested requirement is one which is implemented and tested with associated logical tracing.
 Tools automating this analysis and generating reporting and alerts will be a critical part of ensuring the master technical data does not bit rot.